Shah Latif Town

+Shah Latif Town was planned under KDA scheme No.25 in late 1970s.
+In 1993, administrative control of the 500-acre project was transferred to the Malir Development Authority (MDA), which currently oversees and manages the town's development and legal framework.
 Shah Latif town is divided into several sectors, each equipped with its own commercial markets and parks.
 The town boasts a well planned road network that connects it to other parts of Karachi Residents have access to essential utilities such as water, electricity, and gas.
 The area offers a range of housing options, from small apartments to large villas, catering to different income groups.